Omicrxn/U.N.Squadron/Readme.md

 ### GETTING STARTED
 1. Execute the U.N.SQUADRON.exe file in the U.N.SQUADRON folder.

+2. Use Enter to navigate between screens.

+3. The game ends when the player has surpassed all enemies, it's not necessary to have destroyed them all.

-2. Read the following instructions to learn the controls:
+4. Read the following instructions to learn the controls:

 ### CONTROLS FOR PC
 |Function|Keyboard|